joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-21-golden-sphere-inheritance.md

         print(subsets)
         return True

-    # If we get to this point, and we haven't solved, it means this branch won't work
+    # If we haven't solved, and there are no numbers left, it means that
+    # this branch won't work
     elif len(numbers_left) == 0:
         return False